mozilla-services/docs/source/aitc/apis-1.0.rst

 Apps-In-The-Cloud API v1.0
 ==========================

-The AITC API defines a HTTP web service used to store and retrieve stuctured JSON records that specify a user's **Apps** and **Devices**.
+The AITC API defines a HTTP web service used to store and retrieve structured JSON records that specify a user's **Apps** and **Devices**.